Pink and White Terraces

-The Pink and White Terraces (Te Otukapuarangi and Te Tarata), were natural wonders of New Zealand.
+The Pink and White Terraces (Te Otukapuarangi and Te Tarata) were natural wonders of New Zealand.
 They were reportedly the largest silica sinter deposits on Earth.
 They disappeared in the 1886 eruption of Mount Tarawera and were generally thought to have been destroyed, until evidence emerged in the early twenty-first century of their possible survival.

 The Pink and White Terraces were formed by upwelling geothermal springs containing a cocktail of silica-saturated, near-neutral pH chloride water.
 These two world-famous springs were part of a group of hot springs and geysers, chiefly along an easterly ridge named Pinnacle Ridge (or the Steaming Ranges by Mundy).
 The main tourist attractions included Ngahapu, Ruakiwi, Te Tekapo, Waikanapanapa, Whatapoho, Ngawana, Koingo and Whakaehu.

 The Pink and the White Terrace springs were around 1200 m apart.
 The White Terraces were at the north-east end of Lake Rotomahana and faced west to north west at the entrance to the Kaiwaka Channel.
 Te Tarata descended to the lake edge around 25 m below.
 The Pink Terraces lay four fifths of the way down the lake on the western shore, facing east to south-east.
 The pink appearance over the mid and upper basins (similar to the colour of a rainbow trout) was due to antimony and arsenic sulfides, although the Pink Terraces also contained gold in ore-grade concentrations.

 Formation

-The process of formation of the Pink and White Terraces was described by geology professor Marshall of Otago University: "The water is alkaline, and contains much silica in solution.
+The process of formation of the Pink and White Terraces was described by geology professor Patrick Marshall of Otago University: "The water is alkaline, and contains much silica in solution.
 As the water cools, its solvent power is diminished, and some of the silica is deposited.
 As the cooling is most rapid on the margin of the pool, deposition is also most rapid there, and a basin of white silica is gradually built up [so that] basins are formed wherever the water collected into small pools when it first flowed down the slope."

+Geologist Ferdinand von Hochstetter wrote after his visit in 1859 that "doubtless thousands of years were required" for their formation.
+A more recent calculation by independent researcher Rex Bunn has provided a White Terraces date of about 5,000 BCE.

 The White Terraces were the larger formation, covering about 8 ha and descending over about 50 layers with a drop in elevation of about 25 m, and over about 240 m.
 The most northerly White Terrace was fed by the Te Tarata spring at its top.
 The Pink Terraces descended about 22 m over about 100 m.
 The Pink Terraces started at the top 75–100 m wide and the bottom layers were about 27 m wide.
 Tourists preferred to bathe in the upper Pink Terrace pools as due to their clarity and the range of temperature and depths.

-Geologist Ferdinand von Hochstetter wrote after his visit in 1859 that "doubtless thousands of years were required" for their formation.
-A more recent calculation by independent researcher Rex Bunn has provided a White Terrace date of ~5,000 BCE.
+There was also what was described as a "Black terrace" which appeared on Hochstetter's maps as Te Ngawha Ate Tuhi or Te Tuhi's spring, and is now the location of a crater..